Are you tweeting on a regular basis but not really sure if it’s working?

 2. Is Your Follower Count Growing?

-It’s certainly not all about followers.
-But, if you are sharing good content, you should be attracting a growing audience for this content, and this audience should be related to who you want to target.
+It’s certainly not all about the number of followers.
+But if you are sharing good content, you should be attracting and growing an audience that’s relevant to your business.

-SocialBro can show you an analysis of your churn rates.
-This is the number of people who follow you and then unfollow soon afterwards.
+Audiense is a great tool that you can use to analyze your churn rate.
+This is the number of people who follow you and then unfollow soon afterward.
 If you have a high churn rate, it becomes difficult to grow your following.
 A high churn rate also indicates that your content is not interesting to your new followers.
 Are you following the wrong people?
 Are you sharing the wrong content?
 Are you sharing too much content?

-Here’s an example of churn rates, displayed using the SocialBro tool.
-On the left, it shows the new followers, and then each column shows the number of these followers still remaining after each week.
-You’ll see the biggest drop off is within the first couple of weeks.
+Here’s an example of churn rates displayed using the Audiense tool.
+On the left, it shows the new followers, and then each column shows the percentage of these followers that unfollowed you after each week.
+You’ll see that the biggest drop happens within the first couple of weeks.

-Another reason for high churn is that when new people follow you and you don’t follow them back, they may unfollow you.
-So, it’s important to check your new followers on a regular basis and follow back those people who are relevant.
+There’s one more reason for high churn.
+If new people follow you and you don’t follow them back, they may unfollow you.
+So, it’s important to check your new followers on a regular basis and follow back the people who are relevant to you.

 3. Are the Right Type of Followers Following You?

-When was the last time you analyzed your followers and viewed an overall breakdown of their profile?
+When was the last time you analyzed your followers to see the overall breakdown of their profile?